DavisWeaver/stonkr_public/README.md

 # Terms of Service

-1. All code in this repository is copyrighted by DW Forecasting.
-2. Your access to this github repository is for personal use only.
-3. You may not share this code with anyone.
-4. This software comes with absolutely no warranty.
+1. This software comes with absolutely no warranty.
-5. Davis Weaver and DW Forecasting are not liable for any gains or losses you might accrue trading using this software or related products.
+2. We are not liable for any investing or trading decisions you make.
+3. This is free, open-source, open-access software licensed under the GPL3 license.

 full TOS here: https://app.termly.io/document/terms-of-use-for-saas/24d989ae-26fd-4260-9ea7-3b3e691f79a8

 # Getting Started

 1. To get started, you will need R and Rstudio installed on your computer as well as the package "devtools"
-2. Next, install this package on your computer using devtools::install_github("DavisWeaver/stonkr", auth_token ="#GitHubPersonalAccessTokenHere").
-The personal access Token can be generate from https://github.com/settings/tokens (thanks for @Hearthstone8888 for pointing out the auth_token issue).
+2. Next, install this package on your computer using devtools::install_github("DavisWeaver/stonkr_public")
 4. To forecast share price for a given security, simply use:
 ```
 renarin_short(ticker, lag = 20, zoom_in = FALSE)